Wayne's World 2: Production

-Basinger made note that when Carvey approached her with the part, he refused to take no for an answer.
-When she showed the script to her then husband, Alec Baldwin, he just loved it and told her that she must be in the film.
+Basinger noted that when Carvey approached her with the part, he refused to take no for an answer.
+When she showed the script to her then husband, Alec Baldwin, he loved it and told her that she must be in the film.
 According to her, the echo effect clinched her decision to take part in the movie.

 She said when describing her character, "I'm this little character that they call Honey Hornée. ...
 I don't want to give away the whole plot, but I want to say that it's Garth's first screen kiss.
 Oh, and it's wonderful and (Dana Carvey) wrote it.
 He was magic for three days."
 And when asked whose hair was longer, hers or Garth's, Basinger said with a laugh, "You know, It was so funny, we sorta looked like each other.
 We're like Harold and Maude; we're kinda this odd couple.
 But it works.
 You'd just love to follow these two people around the grocery store and see what they buy and wonder what they're gonna do with it.
 That's the kind of characters these two are."

-Basinger also said when discussing working with Dana Carvey, "I honestly thought I was going to get fired because I could not keep a straight face.
+Basinger also said about working with Dana Carvey, "I honestly thought I was going to get fired because I could not keep a straight face.
 I never really looked into his eyes.
 I could never do it.
 I would focus on a piece of his hair and say" Be really cool Kim".
-And them when he started to kiss me, I just came apart."
+And then when he started to kiss me, I just came apart."
 Dana Carvey joked that making out with Kim Basinger was just awful.
-He added that he actually felt very bad for her because "kissing Garth is like kissing a moving truck.
+He added that he felt very bad for her because "kissing Garth is like kissing a moving truck.
 The guy is so nervous, he's always weaving around".

 The entire subplot of Garth finding himself in the clutches of a potentially dangerous femme fatale has drawn comparisons to the 1944 film Double Indemnity starring Fred MacMurray and Barbara Stanwyck.
 In that film, MacMurray plays an insurance salesman while Stanwyck plays a provocative housewife who wishes her husband were dead.

 The laundromat where Garth first meets Honey Hornée was located at 6803 Melrose Avenue in Los Angeles and Honey's apartment building was located at 5023 Maytime Lane in Culver City, California.
 When Garth is floating in the air kissing Honey in said apartment, a black wire that's holding Dana Carvey against the background of the white lampshade is visible.